 Veterans who lived in the state of Massachusetts immediately prior to entry in the armed forces or deployment may be eligible for a Massachusetts Military Veterans Bonus.
 The Commonwealth of Massachusetts provides these bonuses to veterans or in the case of a deceased veteran, their surviving spouse, children, parents, siblings or other dependents who would also be eligible to receive the bonus.
 Surviving family members would be granted the eligible bonus in the order which they appeared above.

-The bonuses that veterans may be eligible for include the following bonuses: World War II, Korean War, Vietnam War, Persian Gulf War and the Welcome Home Bonus.
-The following information applies to veterans who served in any of above-mentioned wars or conflicts.
+The bonuses that veterans may be eligible for include the following bonuses: World War II, Korean War, Vietnam War, Persian Gulf War, and the Welcome Home Bonus.
+The following information applies to veterans who served in any of the above-mentioned wars or conflicts.

 Massachusetts Military Veterans Bonus Eligibility Requirements